lyrious-r/Megatron-LM/README.md

 cd Megatron-LM/docker
 ./build_image.sh
 ```
-(Note: for artifact evaluation, the provided machine already contain a pre-built image.)
+(Note: for artifact evaluation, the provided machine already contain a pre-built image.
+The pre-built image can also be found at [Zenodo](https://zenodo.org/records/8413925))

 To create a container, run (inside the docker directory):
 ```bash